Can the Court Require Your Ex to Pay Alimony If You Were Never Legally Married?

 Contact Sean Smallwood, P.A.
 Regarding the Rights of Unmarried Partners

 A breakup with an unmarried partner can be just as emotionally and financially disruptive as a divorce, especially if you have children together.
 A family lawyer can help you find a new normal.
 Contact Sean Smallwood, P.A. in Orlando, Florida for a consultation.
+If you’re seeking legal counsel for alimony matters in Orlando, it’s important to connect with an alimony attorney near you who can provide you with the necessary guidance and support throughout the process.
+With changes to alimony reform laws, it is important to seek clarification on how this impacts your individual situation if you are making alimony payments in Florida.

 Schedule a Confidential Consultation Today